-- 2.169 When we conduct an assessment of a complaint, we are reaching a view to whether the information and evidence we have received, as well as any advice we have sought, means an investigation can, and should, be proposed. - 2.170 We should ensure as much as possible when reaching this view, that we have obtained all of the information we need, including from the complainant, organisation(s) and anyone else we identify as being able to provide relevant evidence23. - 2.171 When requesting evidence from an organisation or complainant, we should explain why it is relevant to our consideration/investigation of the case.
-(Policy requirement) - 2.172 The caseworker must review and consider this evidence thoroughly and approach the case with an open mind, analysing each complaint on its own merits, and taking relevant factors into consideration.
+- 2.173 When we conduct a further consideration of a case we are reaching a view to whether the information and evidence we have received, as well as any advice we have sought, means an investigation can, and should, be proposed.
+We refer to this as a primary investigation. - 2.174 We should ensure as much as possible when reaching this view, that we have obtained all of the information we need, including from the complainant, organisation(s) and anyone else we identify as being able to provide relevant evidence23. - 2.175 When requesting evidence from an organisation or complainant, we should explain why it is relevant to our consideration/investigation of the case.
+Where information is requested, the caseworker should inform the organisation of our decision if they propose to decline a case for investigation.
+(Policy requirements) - 2.176 The caseworker must review and consider this evidence thoroughly and approach the case with an open mind, analysing each complaint on its own merits, and taking relevant factors into consideration.
 This analysis should then be appropriately recorded, prior to a decision being made.
-(Policy requirements) - 2.173 As a first step, the caseworker should reconsider whether the complaint is within our remit, and whether the person bringing the complaint to us is suitable to do so, prior to making any other decision.
-(Policy requirements) - 2.174 The caseworker should go on to consider whether we should propose to investigate a complaint, or whether to decline it using our specific and general discretions.
-(Policy requirement) A decision to decline could be for many reasons, including that we consider the organisation has responded reasonably, has already put things right, or taken action that will prevent a complaint from happening again. - 2.175 If we consider an investigation may be appropriate, the caseworker should ensure they fully consider all of the required tests prior to proposing to investigate.
-(Policy requirements) - 2.176 If we decide to decline a case for investigation, the caseworker must ensure the decision they reach is robust.
+(Policy requirements) - 2.177 As a first step, the caseworker should consider the remit of the case and whether the person bringing the complaint to us is suitable to do so, prior to making any other decision.
+(Policy requirements) - 2.178 The caseworker should go on to consider whether we should propose to investigate a complaint, or whether to decline it using our specific and general discretions.
+(Policy requirement) A decision to decline could be for many reasons, including that we consider the organisation has responded reasonably, has already put things right, or taken action that will prevent a complaint from happening again. - 2.179 If we consider an investigation may be appropriate, the caseworker should ensure they fully consider all of the required tests prior to proposing to investigate.
+(Policy requirements) - 2.180 If we decide to decline a case for investigation, the caseworker must ensure the decision they reach is robust.
 They should provide a single reason and rationale on the decision form in line with the detailed guidance set out in other sections of this document.
-(Policy requirements) - 2.177 On occasion the caseworker may identify multiple reasons to decline a case for investigation.
+(Policy requirements) - 2.181 On occasion the caseworker may identify multiple reasons to decline a case for investigation.
 If more than one robust decision is available, then the caseworker should prioritise using our specific discretion tests over our general discretion ones.
 (Policy requirements)

-- 2.178 In any instances where the caseworker feels a complaint has been raised that may be of wider importance, they should discuss this with their manager, and escalate as appropriate, prior to reaching a decision.
-For example, cases where a caseworker may identify a possible wide-spread systemic issue. - 2.179 Further information about how we should use different types of evidence can be found in section 6, which you can navigate to by clicking here. - 2.180 The caseworker should record their assessment on the Decision Form.
+- 2.182 In any instances where the caseworker feels a complaint has been raised that may be of wider importance, they should discuss this with their manager, and escalate as appropriate, prior to reaching a decision.
+For example, cases where a caseworker may identify a possible wide-spread systemic issue. - 2.183 Further information about how we should use different types of evidence can be found in section 6, which you can navigate to by clicking here. - 2.184 The caseworker should record their consideration on the Decision Form.
 If supervised by a manager the caseworker should assume the form is agreed at the relevant parts of the Supervision Model.
-(Policy requirements) - 2.181 If the case relates to a family health service provider, (for example a GP) and the final response is signed out by an individual rather than a complaints manager, then that individual should be recorded as the organisation to consider, rather than the individual practice or surgery.
-(Policy requirement) - 2.182 If it is obvious that the complaint relates to the Duty of Candour this should be flagged on Dynamics 365.
-Please see the Service Model casework reference library for more detail.
+(Policy requirements) - 2.185 If the case relates to a family health service provider, (for example a GP) and the final response is signed out by an individual rather than a complaints manager, then that individual should be recorded as the organisation to consider, rather than the individual practice or surgery.
+(Policy requirement) - 2.186 If it is obvious that the complaint relates to the Duty of Candour this should be flagged on Dynamics 365.